fastrgv/hbox/README.md

 In addition to the 2 mandatory commandline parameters discussed above, there are 4 more optional ones:

 * (3) [float] MaxGb memory to use
-* (4) [int 0..5, 10..15] Solution method:
+* (4) [int 0..4, 10..14] Solution method:
-	* 0 (default) "quick" solution [a cfg updated only if #pushes is reduced]
+	* 0 (default) "quick" solution using "smart-inertia" [a cfg updated only if #pushes is reduced]
-	* 1 move-reducing CFG-updates [a cfg updated even if #pushes is equal but #moves is reduced]
+	* 1 move-reducing updates using inertia [a cfg updated even if #pushes is equal but #moves is reduced]
-	* 2 No Hungarian Estimator: possibly more move-efficient solutions but typically slower.
+	* 2 No Hungarian Estimator using inertia: possibly more move-efficient solutions but typically slower.

-	* 3 Like method 0 but also penalizes total-moves [ p0= 0.9(p0) + 0.1(moves/5) ].
-	* 4 Like method 1 but also penalizes total-moves [ p0= 0.9(p0) + 0.1(moves/5) ].
-	* 5 NonHungarian, like method 2 but also penalizes total-moves [ p0= 0.9(p0) + 0.1(moves/5) ].
+	* 3 Method 0 without inertia, i.e. single-steps.

+	* 4 Suppresses use of the sixth heuristic.

-	* 10..15 triggers "baseline" option for the above 6 methods where only one or two heuristics are used.
-Method 10 only solves about 35/90 but is usually faster than method 0, when it does work.
-So simply add 10 to the method number 0..5 to get its "baseline" version.
-Thus, typically one should first try method 10 on an unknown puzzle; then if that does not work then try method 0.
+	* 10..14 triggers "baseline" option for the above 4 methods where only one or two heuristics are used.
+So simply add 10 to the method number 0..4 to get its "baseline" version.

-		The methods 10,11,13,14 use only 2 heuristics (#1,#6), while 12,15 only one (#1).
+		The methods 10,11,13 use only 2 heuristics (#1,#6), while 12,14 only one (#1).
 The 6 Heuristics (priority measures) are explained below.

 * (5) [integer] TimeoutSec